Marcono1234/known-sites-extension/Manual testing.md

    :mag: A "Go back" button should be shown on the extension page
 2. Click the "Go back" button of the extension page
    :mag: The tab should show the previously opened site
-3. Check the browser history navigations buttons (forward, backward)
+3. Check the browser history navigation buttons (forward, backward)
    :mag: The extension page should be listed for the "forward" navigation

 ### Blocked "Close tab"